School of Human Ecology

 Human Development and Family Studies

-On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs Office (email@example.com; 608-262-2608) to register for a "Becoming a SoHE Student" session.
+Application deadlines and procedures for SoHE programs are available at this link.
+Curriculum checksheets are available at this link.
+On-campus students interested in learning about program admissions are encouraged to contact the Student Academic Affairs & Career Development Office (firstname.lastname@example.org; 608-262-2608) to register for a "Becoming a SoHE Student" session.

 NCFR Family Life Educator Certificate: Completion of selected courses in the HDFS major may qualify some graduating students for the Family Life Educator Certificate awarded by the National Council on Family Relations.
 Additional information is available at the NCFR website.